Junyi00/tp/docs/UserGuide.md

 | `nt/`   | Note          |          | Any value   |

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-You can remove an order's note by setting an empty note.
+Similarly to `setnotec`, You can remove an order's note by specifying no value after the prefix!
 </div>

 <div markdown="block" class="alert alert-secondary">